DKFZ-ODCF/sophia/README.md

 * 35.1.0 (upcoming)
   * Minor: Generic assembly support
     * Added `--assemblyname` option, defaulting to SOPHIA 35.0.0's chromosome converter implementation "classic_hg37" when omitted.
     > WARNING: hg38 support was not excessively tested.
 In particular, yet hardcoded parameters may have to be adjusted.
-Furthermore, the runtime will be longer than for hg37 and also hg37 runtime has increase.
+Furthermore, the runtime will be longer than for hg37 and also hg37 runtime has increase slightly (due to class polymorphism).
   * Minor: Build system
-    * Use `make` as build system. `Release_*` directories are removed
+    * Use `make` as build system
+    * `Release_*` directories with old build-scripts removed
     * Allow static building with `make static=true boost_lib_dir=/path/to/boost/lib`
     * Allow development build with `make develop=true`
-    * Build `sophiaMref`
+    * Build `sophiaMref` (no build documentation before)
     * Build `testRunner` for running unit tests
   * Patch: Code readability improvements, documentation, `.editorconfig` file, and `clang-format` configuration
-  * Patch: Added few unit tests.
+  * Patch: Added unit tests.
-  * Patch: A `README.md` file that is worth its name and contains first documentation about the usage of the SOPHIA tools.
+  * Patch: A `README.md` file that is worth its name and contains first documentation about the usage of the SOPHIA binaries.

-* 9e3b6ed
+* 35 (9e3b6ed)
   * Last version in [bitbucket](https://bitbucket.org/compbio_charite/sophia/src/master/)